ivonesh/Recipes/Biscuits & Gravy.md

 Sausage Gravy
 =============

-Ingredients|Quantity
+Quantity|Ingredients
 ---|---

-1 lb breakfast sausage
+1 lb | breakfast sausage
 4 cups of warmed whole milk (50% power for 3 minutes) 6-7 tablespoons of flour
 2-3 tablespoons of butter, optional, if sausage is lean